mail2chromium/Android_Realtime_Communication_Using_WebRTC/README.md

 ----

-## What is Signaling?
+## Signaling

 -----

-The most important thing to remember is that "**Signaling is not the part of WebRTC**  Why?
+The most important thing to remember is that "**Signaling is not the part of WebRTC!
+Why?**
 Because of these few reasons such as;

 - To avoid redundancy, and